GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 We know, Firestore is a great product with an incredibly high service level agreement (SLA), but it's a proprietary database, and it's a *document store*.

 When it comes to querying data, relational databases are hard to beat.
 Who doesn't love SQL?
-Let's take a look at connecting Cloud Run to Cloud SQL: a fully-managed product that provides MySQL, PostgreSQL and SQL Server.
+Let's take a look at connecting Cloud Run to *Cloud SQL*: a fully-managed product that provides MySQL, PostgreSQL and SQL Server.

 ![Cloud SQL](images/cloud-sql.png)